- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 In summary, the number of drives in a NAS device's RAID array impacts data recovery and potential loss.
 It is important to choose a RAID level that suits your data protection requirements and consider the trade-offs between fault tolerance, performance, and rebuild time.
 Additionally, regular backups are crucial to mitigate the risk of data loss in any RAID configuration.

-Although NAS DR-4132P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-4132P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -